skeithtan/upflow-datagrid/README.md

 ## Overview

-This project aims to address the following:
+This project addresses the following:

 * Handling a dataset of 100,000+ rows
 * Creation of an API that abstracts away the underlying implementation.